mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Suddenly, a voice called from behind them, "Melna. glad I found you."

   The pair turned around to find Pomri, on hae own saffa and armed with a titanium spear as long as hae body was tall.

   "Looks like you've made some friends," she said.

-  The woman tugged on the man's arm and they dashed away from the station, leaving the bar behind.
+  The woman immediately dropped the steel bar and tugged on the man's arm and they dashed away from the station as fast as they could.

   "You're woefully unprepared," said Pomri.

   "And you're woefully late," Mel responded.

+  Pomri made no excuses.

-  "Who is this?"
-Pomri asked, only glancing at Linyu.
+  "Who is the kaln?" thi asked, giving the slightest glance to Linyu.

   "This is Linyu."

   Pomri patiently waited for more details.

-  Melna started again, "I found Laen-Laen protecting hae last night and now they're pretty much inseparable."
+  Melna started again, "I found hae keeping warm with Laen-Laen last night and now they're pretty much inseparable."

-  "And you're taking this strange kaln with us to Shaki?"
+  "And you're taking hae with us to Shaki?"

   "I think thi might know something about Holragi that we don't know."

-  Pomri wore her blank stare, incredulous that a senator would even suggest something so ridiculous.
+  Pomri wore a blank stare in an attempt to hide hae frustration.

+  "You never run out of strange ideas, do you?" she asked in an antagonizing tone.

   Mel let out an exasperated sigh.
-"I know this sounds the smallest bit harebrained but I'll show you once I hear it again."
+"I know this all sounds crazy.
+But... the end of everything is knocking on our door.
+I'm doing this for the assurance that we tried everything we could."

   <!-- Pomri foreshadows her loyalty? -->